Quartet II: Accurate LLM Pre-Training in NVFP4 by Improved Unbiased Gradient Estimation: Kernel Support

 In the second kernel, we load the E8M3 pseudo-scales, as well as the reduced FP32 global maximum, shift the pseudo-scales into the FP8-representable region, apply the EDEN correction and quantize them to FP8 with stochastic rounding, yielding unbiased gradient estimation.
 The resulting scheme for the re-quantizing \unbiasingname~operation, as an example, is shown in Figure~\ref{fig:posthoc}.
 Since the second kernel only operates on the scales, it requires substantially less memory movement than the initial quantization, leading to a theoretical bandwidth saving of around 20\%, as shown in Table~\ref{tab:kernels}, and practical latency of the second kernel being more than 10x less than the first one.
 We discuss the specific implementation in Appendix~\ref{app:kernels}.

-\paragraph{Speedups.} We provide and benchmark custom CUDA kernels tailored for the NVIDIA RTX 5090 GPU for all three unique \methodname~quantization operations in the backward pass, as well Four Over Six quantization in the forward pass.
-For the matrix multiplications themselves, we use QuTLASS~\citep{qutlass2025}.\looseness=-1
+\paragraph{Speedups.} We provide and benchmark custom CUDA kernels tailored for the NVIDIA RTX 5090 GPU and B200 for all three unique \methodname~quantization operations in the backward pass, as well Four Over Six quantization in the forward pass.
+For the matrix multiplications themselves, we use cuBLAS.\looseness=-1

 Firstly, to reduce the effect of external factors (e.g., distributed setting, attention implementation, vocabulary size), we report the isolated speedup of linear layer operations.
+Figure~\ref{fig:linear_speedup} shows these results on a RTX 5090 (1676 TFLOP/s; theoretical speedup $8\times$ and on a B200 (9000 TFLOP/s; theoretical speedup $4\times$).
+Due to power or thermal constraints, as well as due to matrix shapes, the actual FLOP/s achieved for a pure matmul are below the theoretical speeds, and shown as hollow boxes in the plots.
+The filled boxes indicate the actual speeds, with the gaps between the two corresponding to the cost of our quantization kernels.

-From Figure~\ref{fig:linear_speedup}, one can see that \methodname~achieves more than 4x training speedup over BF16 and improves upon existing FP4 training kernels, such as the ones from Quartet~\citep{castro2025quartetnativefp4training}, by $\approx$70\%.
-Moreover, we demonstrate a more than 2.4x increase over BF16 in real training throughput for 1B LLM pre-training (details in Appendix~\ref{app:kernels}).
+For the RTX 5090, \methodname~achieves more than 4$\times$ linear layer speed for large sizes, and still more than 4$\times$ even for small sizes, and consistently outperforms the implementation from Quartet~\citep{castro2025quartetnativefp4training}.
+On the B200, the smaller matrix sizes are entirely dominated by the quantization overhead, and we see actual speedups only starting at 3B, and get up to 2.5$\times$ for 22B.
+Moreover, we demonstrate a more than 1.8x increase over BF16 in real training throughput for 1B LLM pre-training (details in Appendix~\ref{app:kernels}).